-The degree caters for both students who wish to become professional psychologists and those who wish to pursue other careers.
-Throughout the course you will receive training on a range of skills that will appeal to employers, such as training in research methods, numeracy training in statistics, as well as gain experience developing and critically analysing ideas and arguments in written form or oral presentations.
+The degree caters for both students who wish to become professional psychologists and those who wish to pursue a career in counselling or related professions.
+Throughout the course you will receive training on a range of skills that will appeal to employers, such as reflective practice, training in research methods, numeracy training in statistics, as well as gain experience developing and critically analysing ideas and arguments in written form or oral presentations.
+In your first year you will have the opportunity to develop a foundation in professional, legal, and ethical issues; basic counselling skills; and theoretical approaches.
 During the first two years we will also encourage you to reflect on your skills and potential career paths to enable you to shape your university experience and development appropriately.
-In addition, in your final year you will gain work related experience either through our Professional Practice in Psychology module in which students act as psychology consultants for external organisations by researching and applying psychology to issues that organisation is facing.
+In your second year you will gain work related experience through our Personal and Professional Development module, which will enable you to appreciate the importance of employment related experience and skills.
+In your final year you will be introduced to the complex range of issues (e.g. bereavement, trauma, self-harm) that clients may bring to counselling, ways of with clients in terms of application of theory and skills, and how issues of difference (e.g. sexuality, disability, and ethnicity) may affect the counselling process.
 The course therefore will give you a set of skills and experiences that we believe will benefit you in your future careers.
-Importantly, across all three years you will be supported in your development by a comprehensive tutorial system related initiatives, and in addition to this NTU Psychology organises careers talks and events.
+Importantly, across all three years you will be supported in your development by a comprehensive tutorial system

+Throughout the degree the University Careers Centre provide a range of employment related initiatives, and in addition to this NTU Psychology organises careers talks and events.
 The department has numerous long-standing links with employers and external organisations, ranging from prisons to charities and emergency services that we make use of during the delivery of the course.